-During the last year, Facebook has emerged as a real contender for the online video platform throne.
-In wake of several new video features being introduced and a heavy video focus from Mark Zuckerberg, the social media giant has quadrupled its video views over the last year.
+During the last few years, Facebook has emerged as a real contender for the online video platform throne.
+In wake of several new video features being introduced and a heavy video focus from Mark Zuckerberg, the social media giant has over 500 million people watching Facebook videos every day.

 Facebook's increased focus on video isn't only because users like to watch it (although they clearly do) -- it's also because more marketers are shifting their budgets from TV to mobile video.
 The allure for advertisers lies in Facebook's hyper-surgical targeting possibilities and the results Facebook videos can deliver.